iKode9/vijay/README.md

 - 👋 Hi, I’m @vijaygamma
-- 👀 I’m interested in creating stock screener in python
+- 👀 I’m a DevOps Engineer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Automation in DevOps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...